nastassia-martin/star-wars-clone/src/notes.md

 - NotFound Page ✅
 - Films ✅
 - Films/:1 ✅
-- move Container for /films to Component?

 PAGES

 - Characters

-to do: 8/6/23'
+to do: 9/6/23'

 - pagination (basic)
+- move Container for /films to Component?
+- component for go back button

 Nice to haves: